Roll20/roll20-character-sheets/Burning Wheel/readme.md

 * Added new 'Rogues' tab for tracking PC bodyguards and animal companions, multiple NPCs within an organisation, or simple creature stat-blocks as described in BWG pp 565-571.
 * Updated image hosting links to official Roll20 repo.
+* Minor bug fixes, tweaks, and usability improvements.
+* Added a 'quote README to chat' button in the Character Burner tab to redirect users to this page.

 ### v2.2.2 (2020-11-18)
 Update by Seraaron (147454).